osmocom/pysim/docs/shell.rst

 If this command fails before the editor is spawned, it means that the current file contents is not decodable, and you should use the :ref:`update_binary_decoded` or :ref:`update_binary` command.

-If this command fails after making your modificatiosn in the editor, it means that the new file contents is not encodable; please check your input and/or us the raw :ref:`update_binary` comamdn.
+If this command fails after making your modifications in the editor, it means that the new file contents is not encodable; please check your input and/or use the raw :ref:`update_binary` command.

 decode_hex